sedgewickmm18/bpmn-assistant/README.md

 ## Core features

-1. Diagram creation - Generates BPMN diagrams based on text descriptions.
+1. **Diagram creation** - Generates BPMN diagrams based on text descriptions.
-2. Diagram editing - Modifies BPMN diagrams based on user input.
+2. **Diagram editing** - Modifies BPMN diagrams based on user input.
-3. Diagram interpretation - Provides text descriptions of BPMN diagrams.
+3. **Diagram interpretation** - Provides text descriptions of BPMN diagrams.
-4. Drag-and-drop functionality - Users can drag and drop BPMN files (containing only supported elements) into the editor, then ask the LLM to edit or explain the process.
+4. **Drag-and-drop functionality** - Users can drag and drop BPMN files (containing only supported elements) into the editor, then ask the LLM to edit or explain the process.
+5. **Vision support** - Upload images (flowcharts, sketches, diagrams) to create or modify BPMN processes.
+Currently available for OpenAI models only.

 ## Supported elements